 “You get to pick and choose the best of both worlds,” Mehak said.
 “We follow traditions of both cultures, celebrate both holidays and have twice the fun!
 There’s a lot to learn from each other.”

 “For Christmas, we do Chinese food for dinner and Cinnabons for breakfast with a day dedicated to family.
-For thanksgiving, we spend the entire day with the family too,” she said.
+For Thanksgiving, we spend the entire day with the family too,” she said.
 “We always spend a week together at Mi-Te-Jo campgrounds over the July 4 holidays, which is always so much fun.”

 The couple’s visit to India in December will be Nick’s first, and he is getting prepared now.

 “Nick is trying to learn Hindi by the time he visits India.
 We will be celebrating our wedding with a very traditional Indian ceremony,” Mehak said.
 This will include traditions that don’t happen in a lot of American weddings.
-“He thinks it’s hilarious that part of the wedding traditions in India require my sister to steal his shoes- and that he needs to pay her money to get his own shoes back.”
+“He thinks it’s hilarious that part of the wedding traditions in India requires my sister to steal his shoes- and that he needs to pay her money to get his own shoes back.”

 Navigating the spousal green card process